Exact linesearch limited-memory quasi-Newton methods for minimizing a quadratic function: Background

 with $\hat{x}= L^T x$, see, e.g., Saad \cite[Chapter 9.2]{Saa03}.
 If all quantities generated by CG on (\ref{eq:PcondQPoptCond}) are denoted by "$\>\hat{\>}\>$", then these quantities will relate to those from CG on (\ref{eq:QPoptCond}) as, $\hat{g} = L^{-1}g$ and $\hat{p} = L^{T}p$.
 The iteration space when $M = I$ or when $M$ is an arbitrary symmetric positive definite matrix will thus be related through a linear transformation.
 In this work the following PCG update is considered,

-If no preconditioner is used, i.e. $M=I$, then (\ref{eq:pPCG}) is the update referred to as Fletcher-Reeves, which together with the exact linesearch method of Algorithm~\ref{alg:ELSMQP} is equivalent to the method of conjugate gradients by Hestenes and Stiefel \cite{HesSte52}.
+The discussion in this work is mainly on Hessian approximations $B_k$ that generate $p_k$ parallel to $p_k^{PCG}$.
+We will therefore hereinafter only consider the preconditioner $M = B_0$ where $B_0 \in \mathcal{S}_+^n$.
+If no preconditioner is used, i.e. $B_0=I$, then (\ref{eq:pPCG}) is the update referred to as Fletcher-Reeves, which together with the exact linesearch method of Algorithm~\ref{alg:ELSMQP} is equivalent to the method of conjugate gradients by Hestenes and Stiefel \cite{HesSte52}.
 If the search direction (\ref{eq:pPCG}) is used in Algorithm~\ref{alg:ELSMQP}, the method terminates when $\| g_r \| = 0 $ for some $r$ where $r \leq n$ and $x_r$ solves (\ref{eq:QP}).
-The search directions generated by the method are mutually conjugate with respect to $H$ and satisfy $p_i \in \textit{span}\big( \{M\inv g_0, \dots, M\inv g_i \} \big)$, $i=0,\dots,r$.
-In addition, it holds that the generated gradients are mutually conjugate with respect to $M\inv$, i.e. $g_i\T M\inv g_j=0$, $i\ne j$.
+The search directions generated by the method are mutually conjugate with respect to $H$ and satisfy $p_i \in \textit{span}\big( \{B_0\inv g_0, \dots, B_0\inv g_i \} \big)$, $i=0,\dots,r$.
+In addition, it holds that the generated gradients are mutually conjugate with respect to $B_0\inv$, i.e. $g_i\T B_0\inv g_j=0$, $i\ne j$.
 By expanding (\ref{eq:pPCG}), the search direction of PCG may be expressed as